Deploy Oracle Blockchain Platform Enterprise Edition on minikube

 hlf-operator

-- The script will output the Blockchain Platform Manager URL, from which the control plane UI is accessible.
+- The script displays the Blockchain Platform Manager URL, which you can use to access the control plane UI.

 Access Blockchain Platform Manager

-After installation, configure the hostname resolution for the Blockchain Platform Manager hostnames generated.
+After installation, configure the host name resolution for the generated Blockchain Platform Manager host names.

-- Execute this command to get the list of configured hostnames:
+- Run the following command to get the list of configured host names:

 - Ensure the minikube tunnel is active to access Blockchain Platform Manager and Oracle Blockchain Platform instances.